Last Updated: May 2026

 Cyclorama

-French artist Paul Philippoteaux painted the Battle of Gettysburg in the late 1880’s.
-It took a year to complete the oil painting.
-It measures 377 feet in circumference and is 42 feet high.
-Its an incredible 360 degree view of the battle.
-There are artifacts in the foreground and a sound and light show that highlights various parts of the background.
-It was actually painted in a circle.
+French artist Paul Philippoteaux painted the Battle of Gettysburg in the late 1880s.
+It took a year to complete.
+The oil painting measures 377 feet in circumference and 42 feet high — an incredible 360-degree view of the battle, painted in a circle.
+Physical artifacts in the foreground and a sound-and-light show bring the scene to life.

 Auto Tour